| Florida Vacation | |||

 be quite intense, so be prepared.

-For many, a vacation during our fall (autumn) weather is ideal for
+For many, a visit during our fall (autumn) weather is ideal for

 water sport activities as the water is still warm but the days are